 The operating segments qualify for aggregation as one reporting segment.
-In determining the reportable segment, the Company concluded that all operating segments have similar economic and other characteristics, including similar home floor plans, average selling prices, gross margin percentage, production construction processes, suppliers, subcontractors, regulatory environments, customer type, and underlying demand and supply.
-Each operating segment follows the same accounting policies as the Company.
-The Company has no inter-segment sales, as all sales are to external customers.
+In determining the reportable segment, we concluded that all operating segments have similar economic and other characteristics, including similar home floor plans, average selling prices, gross margin percentage, production construction processes, suppliers, subcontractors, regulatory environments, customer type, and underlying demand and supply.
+Each operating segment follows the same accounting policies and is managed by our management team.
+We have no inter-segment sales, as all sales are to external customers.

-16. SELECTED QUARTERLY FINANCIAL DATA (UNAUDITED)
+18. SELECTED QUARTERLY FINANCIAL DATA (UNAUDITED)